Cocoa black pod rot incidence across four cocoa-growing ecotopes in Baracoa, Cuba

 Phytophthora palmivora, Theobroma cacao, vertical stratification, pathogenAbstract

 Introduction.
-Black pod rot, caused by Phytophthora spp. reduces global cocoa production.
-In Baracoa, Cuba’s main cocoa-growing region, climatic conditions favor the development of this disease.
+Black pod rot caused by Phytophthora spp. reduces global cocoa production.
+In Baracoa, the main cocoa-producing region of Cuba, climatic conditions favor the development of this disease.
 Objective.
-To determine the incidence and the frequency of occurrence of cocoa black pod rot at different height ranges on Theobroma cacao trees across four ecotopes in cultivated areas of Baracoa, Cuba.
+To determine the incidence and frequency of occurrence of black pod rot of Theobroma cacao fruits at different height ranges, in four ecotopes of cultivated areas in Baracoa, Cuba.
 Materials and methods.
-The research was conducted in May 2023.
-A total of 385 plants across ecotopes with different topography, drainage, humidity, and cocoa varieties were evaluated.
-Incidence was calculated as (infected trees/observed trees) × 100%, while the frequency of occurrence measured the distribution of infection across height ranges (0-1.5 m, 1.5-3 m, >3 m).
-The analysis included Pearson’s chi-square test, the Phi coefficient, and Z-tests with Bonferroni correction.
+The study was conducted in four cocoa-producing ecotopes in the municipality of Baracoa, Cuba, in May 2023.
+A total of 385 plants were evaluated in ecotopes with different topography, drainage, humidity, and cocoa varieties.
+Incidence was calculated as (infected trees/observed trees) × 100 %, while frequency of occurrence measured the distribution of infection across height ranges (0-1.5 m, 1.5-3 m, >3 m).
+The analysis included Pearson’s chi-square test, the Phi coefficient, and the Z-test with Bonferroni correction.
 Results.
-The overall incidence was 76.26%, with a significant difference between ecotopes (E1 = 83.33% and E4 = 65%; p = 0.036), showing a weak association (Phi = 0.087).
-Infection was concentrated at 1.5-3 m in height (60.31%), exceeding the 0-1.5 m (30.29%) and >3 m (27.15%) strata.
+The overall incidence was 76.26 %, with a significant difference among ecotopes (E1 = 83.33 % and E4 = 65 %; p = 0.036), with a weak association (Phi = 0.087).
+Infection was concentrated at 1.5-3 m in height (60.31 %), exceeding the 0-1.5 m (30.29 %) and >3 m (27.15 %) strata.
 Conclusions.
-The incidence of black pod rot in the cacao ecotopes of Baracoa was high.
-The highest incidence was recorded on west-facing slopes, indicating that topographic characteristics influence disease spread.
-The vertical distribution of the disease suggests that management practices modify the microclimate and favor pathogen development.
-Overall, topographic, environmental, and management-related factors contribute to disease dynamics.
+The incidence of the disease in the cocoa ecotopes of Baracoa was high, mainly on west-facing slopes, indicating that topographic characteristics influence its spread.
+The observed frequency of occurrence suggests that management practices condition the microclimate and favor pathogen development.
+Overall, topographic, environmental, and management factors contribute to disease dynamics.

 Downloads